Alexander Grantham (fireboat)

-The Alexander Grantham was a fireboat of Hong Kong's Fire Services Department.
-The fireboat was named after former Governor Sir Alexander Grantham.
+The Alexander Grantham was a fireboat operated by the Fire Services Department of Hong Kong.
+It was named after Governor of Hong Kong, Sir Alexander Grantham.
 The boat has since retired from service and been replaced by other vessels.

-On 10 March 2006, the fireboat was successfully hoisted into its new permanent home in the Central Concourse of Quarry Bay Park, Hong Kong, where it has been converted into the Fireboat Alexander Grantham Exhibition Gallery and was opened to the public as a museum in 2007, managed by LCSD.
+On 10 March 2006, the fireboat was successfully hoisted into its new permanent home in the Central Concourse of Quarry Bay Park, where it has been converted into the Fireboat Alexander Grantham Exhibition Gallery and was opened to the public as a museum in 2007, managed by Leisure and Cultural Services Department.
 In addition to the fireboat itself, the gallery houses a number of multimedia exhibits on the vessel's history and on firefighting in Hong Kong.

-3D Laser Scanning Technology in digital recording of structures was applied to capture the 3D images of the structure.
+3D laser scanning technology in digital recording of structures was applied to capture the 3D images of the structure.

 Public display

 The lifting of the 500-tonne historic boat onto land is the first project of its kind ever conducted in Asia.
-Alexander Grantham is also the first boat preserved as a historic relic in Hong Kong, and the Hong Kong Museum of History's largest 'Made in Hong Kong' collection item.
+Alexander Grantham is also the first boat preserved as a historic relic in Hong Kong, and is the Hong Kong Museum of History's largest "Made in Hong Kong" collection item.

-The landing of the Alexander Grantham marks the end of 50 years of service in Victoria Harbour, though the vessel remains on the waterfront in its new role.
-Construction of the exhibition gallery was performed with assistance from the Architectural Services Department and the Leisure and Cultural Services Department of Hong Kong.
+The landing of the Alexander Grantham marks the end of 50 years of her service in Victoria Harbour, though the vessel remains on the waterfront in its new role.
+Construction of the exhibition gallery was performed with assistance from the Architectural Services Department and the Leisure and Cultural Services Department.

-A showcase of HK's sea salvage history
+Showcase of Hong Kong's sea salvage history

 Alexander Grantham, the largest in the fleet of fireboats, was built by the Hong Kong Whampoa Dock Company Limited in 1953 and decommissioned in May 2002, after 49 years of service.